ktorio/ktor-samples/README.md

 ./gradlew :<sample-name>:run
 ```

-Then navigate to [http://localhost:8080/](http://localhost:8080/) to see the sample home page.
+and navigating to [http://localhost:8080/](http://localhost:8080/) to see the sample home page.

-Some samples require additional setup as explained in their readme files.
+Some samples may require additional setup steps as explained in their readme files.

 ## Cut-and-pasting samples